Eduardo-Orsi/sora-2-playground/README.md

 ### Post-Deployment:

-- Videos are automatically stored in your browser's IndexedDB (no server storage)
+- With `NEXT_PUBLIC_FILE_STORAGE_MODE=r2`, completed videos are saved to your R2 bucket and served via the URLs stored in Postgres.
+Otherwise the app falls back to browser IndexedDB.
-- Frontend mode prompts each visitor for their OpenAI API key; backend mode uses the server key you set during deployment
+- Frontend mode prompts each visitor for their OpenAI API key; backend mode uses the server key you set during deployment.
-- You can add, modify, or remove environment variables anytime in Vercel Project Settings
+- You can add, modify, or remove environment variables anytime in Vercel Project Settings.
-- You can add a custom domain in Vercel Project Settings → Domains
+- You can add a custom domain in Vercel Project Settings → Domains.

 ## 🤝 Contributing